With Christmas around the corner we know that many youngsters out there will have a new set of golf clubs on their list to Santa.

 Andres Romero, a winner on the PGA Tour, began playing when he was six years old, using a club his father carved from a branch of a Mulberry tree.
 While these methods have proven outstanding for Ballesteros and Romero, today’s proper junior clubs are much better than cut-down 3-irons and Mulberry branches.

-There are many options on the market these days
+There are many options on the market these days… but beware!

 If your child already has their own clubs it might be time to get re-checked if it has been a while since they got their last fitting.
 Simply call in to the Golf Centre and we can do this very quickly.